-Key management personnel of the office include the Minister, the Chief Executive Officer and the eight (2017: seven) members of the Executive Team who have responsibility for the strategic direction and management of the office.
+Key management personnel of the office in 2018 included the Minister, the Chief Executive Officer and the eight members of the Executive Team who had responsibility for the strategic direction and management of the office.
 The compensation detailed below excludes salaries and other benefits the Minister receives.
-Aggregate compensation for the Minister will be disclosed in the Whole of Government Consolidated Financial Report.
+Aggregate compensation for the Minister was disclosed in the Whole of Government Consolidated Financial Report.

+2019 2018

-2018 \$'000 2017 \$'000
+\$'000 \$'000

 Compensation

-Salaries and other short term employee benefits 1 719 1 476
+Salaries and other short term employee benefits - 1 719

-Post-employment benefits 166 142
+Post-employment benefits - 166

-Total compensation 1 885 1 618
+Total compensation - 1 885

+k meeting the